-A PTXdist project generally allows to build into some project defined directory; all OSELAS.Toolchain projects that come with PTXdist are configured to use the standard installation paths mentioned below.
+A PTXdist project generally allows to build into some project defined directory; all OSELAS.
+Toolchain projects that come with PTXdist are configured to use the standard installation paths mentioned below.

-All OSELAS.Toolchain projects install their result into /opt/OSELAS.Toolchain-1.99.3/.
+All OSELAS.
+Toolchain projects install their result into /opt/OSELAS.
+Toolchain-2011.03.1/.

 Usually the /opt directory is not world writeable.
 So in order to build our OSELAS.Toolchain into that directory we need to use a root account to change the permissions.
 PTXdist detects this case and asks if we want to run sudo to do the job for us.
-Alternatively we can enter: mkdir /opt/OSELAS.Toolchain-1.99.3 chown <username> /opt/OSELAS.Toolchain-1.99.3.
+Alternatively we can enter:

+mkdir /opt/OSELAS.Toolchain-2011.03.1